FeatureBaseDB/www/content/blog/self-deploying-applications.md

 - store all the data from each benchmark run in a consistent format
 - make and serve delicious iced beverages

-OK, now that I put it in a list like that it looks pretty ridiculous - I guess it makes sense that we've been working away at it on and off for something like 8 months.
+Wow, once that I put it in a list like that it looks pretty ridiculous - now I understand why it has taken us something like 8 months.
 In any case, we've actually achieved a few of those goals with a new tool called [Pi](https://github.com/pilosa/tools) which we are open sourcing *today*.

 Right, but self deploying applications, that's why you're here.
 Let's set aside the cloud provisioning part of the equation for now, and say you have a set of